soramitsukhmer/homebrew-tap/README.md

 | `git-hook-gitleaks` | Git hook for detecting secrets using Gitleaks                         |
 | `lockrun`           | Run cron job with overrun protection                                  |
 | `sshpass`           | Non-interactive ssh password provider                                 |

+## License

+This repository is licensed under the MIT License.
+See [LICENSE](LICENSE) for more information.